 The net investment in capital assets, net of accumulated depreciation and if applicable reduced by the outstanding balances of bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
-As of December 31, 2021 and 2020, the District had net investments in capital assets of \$800,321 and \$924,630, respectively.
+As of December 31, 2022 and 2021, the District had net investments in capital assets of \$575,394 and \$800,321, respectively.

 Restricted net position includes amounts that are restricted for use either externally imposed by creditors, grantors, contributors, or laws and regulations of other governments or imposed through constitutional provisions or enabling legislation.
-The District had restricted net position of \$1,600, as of both December 31, 2021 and 2020, respectively, as required by Article X, Section 20 of the Constitution of the State of Colorado (See Note 11).
+The District had restricted net position of \$2,000 and \$1,600, as of December 31, 2022 and 2021, respectively, as required by Article X, Section 20 of the Constitution of the State of Colorado (See Note 11).

-As of December 31, 2021 and 2020 the District had restricted net position of \$377,239 and \$272,890, respectively, representing accumulated cash and cash equivalents in the loan repayment fund and reserve funds, which is restricted for the payment of debt service on the District's Taxable (Convertible to Tax-Exempt) General Obligation Refunding Loan, Series 2018 (See Note 5).
+As of December 31, 2022 and 2021 the District had restricted net position of \$522,529 and \$377,239, respectively, representing accumulated cash and cash equivalents in the loan repayment fund and reserve funds, which is restricted for the payment of debt service on the District's Taxable (Convertible to Tax-Exempt) General Obligation Refunding Loan, Series 2018 (See Note 5).

-As of December 31, 2021 and 2020 the District had restricted net position of \$148,125 and \$142,657, respectively, representing the operations and maintenance reserve required by the Loan Agreement with the Colorado Water Resources and Power Development Authority (See Note 5).
+As of December 31, 2022 and 2021 the District had restricted net position of \$149,788 and \$148,125, respectively, representing the operations and maintenance reserve required by the Loan Agreement with the Colorado Water Resources and Power Development Authority (See Note 5).

-As of December 31, 2021 and 2020 the District had an unrestricted net position of \$126,939 and \$52,487, respectively
+As of December 31, 2022 and 2021 the District had an unrestricted net position of \$693,214 and \$126,939, respectively